Fox, Sony lead studios for Oscar nominations

 Four of this year's best picture nominees, including "Les Miserables," "Lincoln," "Django Unchained" and "Argo," have grossed more than $100 million each in North American ticket sales, an unusually large number for a best-picture crop.

-These films already are in more than 2,000 theatres or were there earlier in their run.
+These films already are in more than 2,000 theaters or were there earlier in their run.

 Oscars can also breathe new life into DVD sales.